Properties of generalized Schwarzschild spacetimes with extra dimensions: Two classes of vacuum solutions

 The condition $C_3=0$ is then satisfied by two sets of possible solutions.
 One set corresponds to the choice $\gamma=0$, and for the second set, we have $2\beta+(n+1)\gamma=0$.
 With the choice $\gamma=0$ we have $\alpha=-\beta$.
 Components of the spacetime metric are then given by $f^{\alpha}=1+ar^{-1}$, $f^{\beta}=\left(1+ar^{-1}\right)^{-1}$, and $f^{\gamma}=1$, and the corresponding spacetime metric can be written as

 This is only a trivial extension of the original $1+3$ dimensional Schwarzschild solution, with metric (\ref{eq:s1}) as a special case for $n=1$.
-A more interesting solutions correspond to the second choice with $2\beta+(n+1)\gamma=0$, where $\alpha/\beta=(n-1)/(n+1)$, and $\gamma/\beta=-2/(n+1)$.
+More interesting solutions correspond to the second choice with $2\beta+(n+1)\gamma=0$, where $\alpha/\beta=(n-1)/(n+1)$, and $\gamma/\beta=-2/(n+1)$.
 Spacetime metric then can be written as

 We can also check that for $n=1$ we retrieve (\ref{eq:s2}).
 In the case with no extra dimensions, $n=0$, both sets of solutions (\ref{eq:trivial}) and (\ref{eq:metric}) automatically reduce to the Schwarzschild solution.
-These solutions contain potential singularities.
-They may also contain horizons because vector field with components $\delta^{\mu}_{0}$ is a Killing vector in all of these spacetimes, and if $g_{00}=0$, the norm of such killing vector is zero.
+From now on, we will address (\ref{eq:trivial}) as the trivial case and (\ref{eq:metric}) as the non-trivial.
+Solutions (\ref{eq:trivial}) and (\ref{eq:metric}) differ in $g_{00}$ and $g_{AB}$ components.
+The form of $g_{00}$ determines gravitational redshift as well as the way of fixing the integration constant $a$ by relating it to the gravitating mass in the Newtonian limit $M_{\textrm{New.}}$, while $g_{AB}$ components measure the size of extra dimensions.
 This will be discussed in more detail in the next section.